 - Works to repair Unicode EDB files in any language

 All these and many more features help you to repair and move corrupt mailboxes after thorough recovery.

 Exchange Admins follow all possible steps required in an easy upgrade of Exchange servers and mailbox migration.
 Despite this fact, problems do arise in Exchange like corruption in mailboxes or similar which hinders with the normal functioning of Exchange server.
-One such issue is to move a corrupt mailbox from one server to another, but deploying the right software like Stellar Phoenix Mailbox Exchange data recovery software helps to repair and move corrupt mailboxes from one Exchange server to another.
+One such issue is to move a corrupt mailbox from one server to another, but deploying the right Exchange data recovery software software like Stellar Repair for Exchange helps to repair and move corrupt mailboxes from one Exchange server to another.
 In fact, deploying mailbox exchange recovery software acts as a ready reckoner for any problem arising due to corruption or deletion of a mailbox database.